United Services Recreation Ground: History

-Early history
+Background and early history

-Located to the north of Old Portsmouth, the area where the ground is located was a sea inlet in the 17th century, across which was a dam.
-The dam allowed the sea into the inlet when the tide came in, and when the tide went back out the dam was closed and the water was only allowed to escape under a watermill, named King's Mill, which powered the production of grain in the mill.
+Located to the north of Old Portsmouth, the area the ground occupies was previously a sea inlet in the 17th century, across which a dam was built; this dam allowed the sea into the inlet when the tide came in, and when the tide went back out the dam was closed and the water was only allowed to escape under a watermill, named King's Mill, which powered the production of grain in the mill.
 After this, the land was gradually reclaimed from the sea.

 There is evidence that cricket has been played at the United Services Recreation Ground since 1852.
 The ground in its present location is said to have been made available following largescale demolition of defence works in the city during the 1870s.
 First-class cricket was first played there on 17, 18 and 19 August 1882, when the touring Australians played Cambridge University Past and Present.
 This first match was won by Cambridge University Past and Present by 20 runs, following an Australian batting collapse in which A. G. Steel took 5/24.
 Hampshire first played there a week after the first match, against Sussex in which they lost by an innings.
 Over the coming decade the ground was used once by G.N.
 Wyatt's XI, on three occasions by Oxford and Cambridge Universities Past and Present and twice by the East of England.
 Hampshire lost first-class status during this period and were considered a second-class county, though Hampshire did play at the ground once during this period against Sussex in 1888.
 The 1893 match between the Australians and Oxford and Cambridge Universities Past and Present was notable for the Australians setting what was then a record first-class innings score of 843.

-The amateur level Royal Artillery (Portsmouth) Football Club also played at the ground from 1894 until the club was dissolved in 1899 because of an 1898-99 FA Amateur Cup tie in which The Football Association expelled Royal Artillery Portsmouth from the competition for alleged 'professionalism'.
-Out of the ashes of Royal Artillery, the present day Portsmouth F.C. grew.
+The amateur level football club Royal Artillery (Portsmouth) also played home matches there from 1894 until it was dissolved in 1899 following an FA Amateur Cup tie in which The Football Association expelled the club from the competition for alleged 'professionalism'; following this, it was decided to form a professional football club for the town, with the foundation of the present day Portsmouth F.C..